 Neighborhood Greenways are low-volume, low-speed routes that provide safe, quiet routes for motorists, pedestrians, and bicycles.
 Neighborhood Greenways often include improvements that reduce vehicle speeds (for example, with curb extensions or mini traffic circles), which makes them safer and more inviting for neighbors, walkers, and bikers, while also reducing cut-through traffic from outside the neighborhood.

-The City has secured a grant from the Oregon Department of Transportation (ODOT) to create a Concept Plan that defines Neighborhood Greenway improvements along Monroe Street from 21st Avenue to Linwood Avenue (Milwaukie's eastern boundary).
-The project team is engaging residents (especially those who live on or near Monroe Street) and other interested parties to assess current conditions and needs, evaluate best practices that remedy those needs, and develop design options for the community to consider for the different segments of the study area, and the Concept Plan will be tailored to address the different conditions.
+The City has secured a State grant to create a Concept Plan that defines Neighborhood Greenway improvements along Monroe Street from 21st Avenue to Linwood Avenue (Milwaukie's eastern boundary).
+The project team is engaging residents -- especially those who live on or near Monroe Street -- and other interested parties to assess current challenges and needs, evaluate best practices that aim to address those needs, and develop design options for the community to consider.
+Monroe Street has distinct characteristics in different segments of the study area, and the Concept Plan will be tailored to address the different conditions.

 A Project Advisory Committee (PAC) has been formed to help guide the plan.
 The PAC includes representatives from the City's Neighborhood Associations, local bike advocates, the City's Public Safety Advisory Committee, and technical advisors who will meet throughout the project to review and discuss drafts of the Concept Plan.
 Click here for more information about the PAC, including the City Council's charge to the PAC and a list of PAC members.